 Reserve 3 hours for sightseeing!

-If you walk along Krakowskie Przedmieście and its vicinity, you will find many interesting places: the New City Hall, the Church of the Holy Spirit, the Lublin Union Monument, the Józef Piłsudski Monument, the Czartoryski and Lubomirski palaces.
-Next, the royal route opens onto Litewski Square with a multimedia fountain, where water performances are organized in the season, and numerous benches and greenery will allow you to take a breath before further sightseeing.
-There is also a sign “I <3 Lublin”, which is very popular among tourists.
-Before exploring further, it is worth taking advantage of the offer of many restaurants in the area.
+The modern addition to Litewski Square is a multimedia fountain.
+Water performances entertain Lublinians and the guests in the season, and numerous benches will allow you to take a breath before further sightseeing.
+There is also a sign “I <3 Lublin”, which is quite popular among tourists.
+It is worth taking advantage of the offer of many restaurants in the area.
 Moving on, take a moment to visit the oldest park in Lublin.
 The Saski Garden is a green enclave in the middle of the city.

 Now all you have to do is cross the street to come to Teatralny Square, where the modern shape of the Centre for the Meeting of Cultures delights.
 The industrial interior houses concert, theatre, and exhibition halls.
 Be sure to go to the glass terrace and look at the city from a different perspective.
 The Municipal Artistic Apiary is located on the 4th floor of the building.